 - Candidates who received terminal degrees from Harvard, and post-docs currently working at Harvard are eligible for the fellowship provided their research and host arrangements take them in new directions that are significantly distinct from their Ph.D. research and forge new connections within the University.
 Harvard candidates should not propose to continue to work with the same professors or lab groups with whom they are currently associated.
 No candidate should propose to work extensively with his or her thesis advisor.

 - Each candidate must secure a commitment from one or more Harvard faculty members to serve as a mentor and to provide office or lab space for the two-year fellowship.

 - Harvard is an affirmative action, equal opportunity employer.
-The Center strongly encourages women and minorities to apply.

 - Candidates may have received their degrees at any university in the world.
 Foreign nationals are eligible for fellowships, though study at Harvard generally requires proficiency in English.

 - Successful candidates should be prepared to commit to work at Harvard for the full two years of the fellowship.
 This fellowship requires residency in the Cambridge area and any fieldwork trip must be scheduled for the summer or January recess.